Hierarchy for groups acting on hyperbolic $\mathbf{Z}^n$-spaces: The structure of groups with -valued hyperbolic length functions

-Let us recall a definition given in Corollary \ref{define elliptic}.
-If $C_i$ consists of the elements of $G_k$ which stabilize $h_i G_k$, then we define $E_i$ to be the set of elements of $C_i$ acting elliptically on $\Gamma_1^n$.
-We recall that this set is a normal subgroup of $C_i$ and that $C_i/E_i$ is free abelian of rank at most $k-1$.
+By Lemma \ref{HNN extension}, $G_{k+1}$ is an HNN extension of $G_k$ with finitely many stable letters $h_i$ and associated subgroups $C_i = G_k \cap h_i G_k h_i^{-1}$.
+For every such $C_i$, in Corollary \ref{define elliptic} we defined $E_i$ to be the set of elements of $C_i$ acting elliptically on $\Gamma^n_1$, moreover, we proved that $E_i$ is a normal subgroup of $C_i$ and $C_i / E_i$ is a free abelian group of rank at most $k - 1$.
+Now, using our new assumptions on $G$ and $l$ we can further clarify the structure of $E_i$ and $C_i$.